NJUyued/SoC4SS-FGVC/README.md

 # SoC4SS-FGVC

-Code for CVPR 2023 Submission: *Roll With the Punches: Expansion and Shrinkage of Soft Label Selection for Semi-Supervised Fine-Grained Learning (ID: 8985)*.
+Code for CVPR 2023 Submission (ID: 8985) "*Roll With the Punches: Expansion and Shrinkage of Soft Label Selection for Semi-Supervised Fine-Grained Learning*".

 ## Requirements